 - Add images related to your goals to your vision board.
 Make sure that your vision board is in a place where you see it regularly.

 - Focus on your goals daily by writing them in your goal journal or planner.
 This will also help you to plan action steps.

 When you have set a goal and ‘tasked’ your RAS, it will focus your mind.
-Just like the car, you will suddenly become aware of things that previously you may not have paid any attention to.
-Things that are useful to you and your goal.
+Just like finding a car park, you will suddenly become aware of things that previously you may not have paid any attention to.
+Things that are useful to you and your direct sales goal.

 Let me know how you task your RAS in the comments!